opensanctions/site/_content/commercial-faq.md

 ### Do you offer usage-based licensing?

-Not typically.
-We prefer to keep things simple by using flat monthly pricing.
-If your own pricing structure does not allow you to make such a commitment, please [get in touch](/contact/) and we’ll find a solution.
+While our [API service](/docs/api/) is metered, we don't generally consider usage as a factor in how we price the bulk data service.
+If your own pricing structure for bulk data use is prohibitive for you, please [get in touch](/contact/) and we’ll find a solution.

 ### What data formats do you make available?